3 min read

 She found her way through a therapy room.
 A psychologist who asked "what logic?" at exactly the right moment and something snapped loose.

 I found mine through hiking, fishing, motorcycles.
-Neither her or my path is cleaner.
+Neither path is cleaner.
 Both require showing up to something that costs.

 It mastered stillness under incoming fire and we never got the memo the war ended decades ago.
 Still bracing.
 Still scanning.
 Still calculating cost before agreeing to move.

-The tender core is harder to catch.
-Shows up at mile two when the jaw unclenches without deciding to, and breath does something different.
+But underneath the grip, if I'm paying attention — the jaw unclenches without deciding to.
+Breath does something different.
 Not softer exactly.
 Just less performed.
-It’s the part that actually wants things.
+The part that actually wants things.
 Connection, movement, something beyond just getting through.

 Same Terrain